Lausanne, on a budget

 Drinking Water: 4CHF for a 0.25l bottle of water; that’s how much I paid the last time I was thirsty at the airport of Geneva.
 Yes, you can find it much cheaper at the supermarket but still, alpine water is widely available for free so you should take advantage of it.
 Grab a thermos and fill it in for free whenever this is possible as this will save you a good amount of Swiss francs.

-Summertime
+Summertime in Lausanne

 Pully also has a very nice open swimming pool by the lake and I have been told that it tends to be less busy.
 Montchoisi is another option, as are many swimming pools with a free entrance around the city’s residential areas such as the one at Vieux-Moulin, which are strictly for leisure and not for sport.
 Here is a list of all the swimming pools in Lausanne.

 Ouchy: the promenade is never-ending and we can’t get enough of it.
-Especially during springtime when the new flower arrangements are in place, so beautiful.
+Especially during springtime when the new flower arrangements are in place: so beautiful.
 Oftentimes, especially during the summer months, there are various events such as live music concerts going on so stick around, have a drink and dance under the moon.

 Iphone app: Lausanne City Guide iphone app is free to download and has a handy city map, suggested city tours with basic info for various points of interest, and also information on restaurants, events and shopping.
 Another interesting –and basically free – iphone app to check out is the “Lake Geneva Tourism Guide – Vaud” app, which sends you customized recommendations in real-time.